Meeting Covid Vaccine Demand, Hillsborough Increases Call Center Hours, Agent Staffing

-Hillsborough County, Fla.
-(Jan.
-4, 2021) – Appointments for the COVID-19 vaccine are still available to residents age 65 and older this week in Hillsborough County.
+HILLSBOROUGH COUNTY, Fla.
+(CW44 News At 10) – Appointments for the COVID-19 vaccine are still available to residents age 65 and older this week in Hillsborough County.
 The County, in partnership with the Florida Department of Health in Hillsborough County, expanded the operational hours of its vaccine call center and will triple the number of call agents Tuesday to help residents in this category secure needed appointments.

+If you’re one of the many folks unable to register for a covid-19 vaccine Monday afternoon, Hillsborough County officials say they’re working to make it up.
+“We definitely learned some lessons here today and we’re committed to providing a better experience down the road,” said Tim Dudley Jr., Hillsborough Co.
+Emergency Management Director.

+Dudley answered to the disarray of Monday’s COVID-19 appointment registration process after the website crashed due to an overwhelmingly high demand.
+“Today was a little rough.
+We did expect a great interest.
+It was unprecedented for the number of folks, especially, that are really interested.
+And that’s a good thing to see, that our folks in Hillsborough County are very interested in getting a vaccine, so it’s good for us to get these challenges up front before we get further down the road in different phases,” said Dudley.

 Due to overwhelmingly high demand, the external online registration system and phone center experienced service interruptions throughout Monday as teams worked to mitigate the technical issues.
 At this time, all appointments MUST be made by phone.
 Online registration has been temporarily discontinued.